Working for better internet and digital equity for ALL CNMI residents

 By engaging with stakeholders both in the public and private sectors, we aim to transform our internet infrastructure, improve its reliability, affordability, accessibility, and speed.
 This includes developing strategies to facilitate the buildout and implementation of broadband infrastructure to achieve functionally universal broadband access for all homes and businesses in the Commonwealth.

-Also part of our mission is to promote digital equity, ensuring all individuals and communities have the information technology capacity needed for full participation in our economy and way of life.
+Also, part of our mission is to promote equal digital opportunities, ensuring all individuals and communities have the information technology capacity needed for full participation in our economy and way of life.

 We are committed to improving the quality of life of our residents through equitable access to reliable, affordable high-speed internet, and the social, educational, healthcare, and economic benefits provided thereby.